 Despite this, there was never a moment when we were questioned or instigated to discuss our personal opinions on the matter, and we did not witness any hostility among others in mixed crowds.

 So we found this creepy building in Tullycross.
 I was not able to gain any back story on this building, and the fact we were fleeing from a hurricane in a remote village with no living people in sight made things seem even more unsettling.

-The Pigeon God of St. Stephen’s Green, found in Dublin’s most famous park , is a man who put on an elaborate pigeon show for over an hour.
+The Pigeon God of St. Stephen’s Green, found in Dublin’s most famous park, is a man who put on an elaborate pigeon show for half an hour.

 Breaking the Rules

 Absolutely no photos are allowed INSIDE the Book of Kells room, which is more like protecting darkness from light here.

 The floor tiles of Saint Patrick’s Cathedral are simply gorgeous.
 One reason I love visiting historic sites is to admire the amount of detail that goes into the architecture and design.

 This was hanging up on the concierge counter and made me laugh a little too loud.